What If Your Loops Were Just Faster?

 How this was built: six months of vibe coding

-This entire PoC was built with Claude Code over roughly six months, starting in late 2025.
+This whole PoC was built with Claude Code over roughly six months, starting in late 2025.
 The Go frontend, the TinyGo backend, the x-tools-spmd patches, and the E2E test infrastructure – but not the examples – all came out of a human-AI collaboration where I provided the direction and the AI wrote most of the code.
 I could not have built this alone on that timeline.
-The compiler engineering involved – predicated SSA, loop peeling, pattern detection, LLVM IR generation across three SIMD targets – spans too many domains for one person without deep LLVM experience to execute at this pace.
+The compiler engineering involved – predicated SSA, loop peeling, pattern detection, LLVM IR generation across three SIMD targets – spans too many domains for one person without deep LLVM and Go experience to execute at this pace.

 Things changed in January 2026 when I switched to a structured agent workflow: a development agent writes the code, a separate reviewer agent checks it, and a commit agent handles the git work.
 The reviewer agent turned out to be the key – it caught the navigation errors and the types2/go-types mix-ups that the development agent introduced, and it enforced consistency across the three repositories.
 Sometimes I added a final validation step to check that the result actually matched the goal, because agents love to “defer” work and the reviewer will not always catch that.
 From that point, the pace of progress changed dramatically.
 We got the mandelbrot example working in a few weeks.